cauerego/cauerego.github.io/_posts/2015-12-31-cregox-navigator-around-the-world.markdown

 Still, that was not enough.
 The city pushed me back.
 I lost my job.
 I had to go back to my birth place, yet again.
 Then I slowly found out I wasn't sick due to lack of a physical carnal aspect as I originally thought.
 It was lack of love.
 Yeah, I know.

 Funny enough, it was only 2 years later that I would come back to that same city, to finalize that cycle with a legendary balloon trip.
-Moving as we all dusty beings should - blowed by the wind, the flow, just being slightly careful to not be too carried away.
+Moving as we all dusty beings should - blowed by the wind, the flow, just being slightly careful to not be too carried away

 <iframe width="420" height="315" src="https://www.youtube.com/watch?v=tH2w6Oxx0kQ" frameborder="0" allowfullscreen></iframe>